top of page

 About

-A seasoned artist with a career spanning over more than a decade, Beatrice had a first break with the song "Nilizaliwa", which was featured on BBC by the late Charlie Gillett and solidified her place as a songwriter.
+A seasoned artist with a career spanning more than a decade, Beatrice first broke through with “Nilizaliwa,” featured on the BBC by the late Charlie Gillett, helping to solidify her place as a songwriter.

-With a newfound creative drive and backed by a prolific relationship with producer Ivan Anchant, she is continuing on a path of artistic development and sharing her passion for beautiful lyrics and sounds.
+With a renewed creative drive, and backed by an ongoing relationship with producer Ivan Anchant, she continues to develop her sound; sharing a deep love for beautiful lyrics, texture, and atmosphere.

 bottom of page